 This Easy Carrot Loaf Cake Recipe with Pecans is SO light, moist and packed with flavours.
 It is the perfect cake to toast for breakfast, to enjoy with your afternoon tea or to finish any meal!

 Putting veggies into my sweet bakes is not an easy thing for me.
-Carrots…?
-In Cakes…?
-But this Carrot Cake was a game changer.
+Carrots...?
+In Cakes...?
+But just like my Vegan Carrot Muffins, this Carrot Cake was a game changer.

 I don't know if it is the delicious balance between the naturally sweet carrots and spices, or the fact that it is an incredibly light and moist cake thanks to the super finely grated Carrots and the use of Almond Meal.